The Spouse / Mate / Partner of the Narcissist

 In extreme cases the wayward partner internalizes and accepts the harsh judgment of her significant other.
 This can lead to major depressive episodes, psychotic disorders, and suicide.

-abusive, hopeless, sexless, loveless, doomed - is known as the Sunk Cost
+relationships - abusive, hopeless, sexless, loveless, doomed - is known as the

-(Concorde) Fallacy (or bias).
-Co-owning a business or property, shared
+Sunk Cost (Concorde) Fallacy (or bias).
+Co-owning a business or property,

-memories, and especially co-parenting tend to cement this bias and pile it on
+shared memories, and especially co-parenting tend to cement this bias and pile

 We throw good money after bad just because “we are already invested” in a project.
 We watch an atrocious movie to the end because we have already spent an hour doing so.
 We eat food we have ordered even if it sucks.
 We keep clothes we never wear because we have paid for them.
 It is a particularly pernicious brand of loss aversion (proclivity to avoid waste).
 This utterly irrational behavior is motivated by malignant optimism: overestimation of the probabilities of positive outcomes if we just keep going or do something differently.